7 countries that allow UAE residents visas on arrival

 You might also like

 Nepal provides visa on arrival to most nationalities for a small sum.
-There are three options, a 15-day visa for Dhs110, a 30-day one for Dhs183 or a 90-day permit for Dhs460.
-Indian passport holders do not require any kind of visa.
+There are three options, a 15-day visa for Dhs110, a 30-day one for Dhs190 or a 90-day permit for Dhs460.
+Indian passport holders do not require any kind of visa (provided that they prove their nationality).
 The visas bear multiple re-entry facilities.

 Any other options?